neavemj/MicrobimePlots/README.md

 MicrobimePlots
 ==============

-Analysis of coral microbiome 16S data using R and phyloseq
+Analysis of large coral microbiome 16S data set (MiSeq) using R and phyloseq